rgdgr8/Utility-Pad/README.md

 Google Play Store Link: https://play.google.com/store/apps/details?id=com.rgdgr8.notepad

+Implementation:

+1. Lists device clipboard history using ClipboardManager

+2. Sets reminders from Services and Broadcast Receivers using AlarmManager

+3. Translates text into various language using Firebase API

+4. Stores data in local storage using SQLite

 Copy any Text, Number, Url (Link) or Emoji within your device and it will show up in the app